 Leaf spot diseases, caused by fungi and bacteria, are one of most commonly encountered problems for ornamental growers.
-Many different crops are affected by species of Alternaria, Cercospora, Colletotrichum (anthracnose), and Myrothecium.
+Many different crops are affected by species of the fungal genera Alternaria, Cercospora, Colletotrichum (anthracnose), and Myrothecium.
+Bacterial leaf spots are most commonly caused by pathovars of Pseudomonas syringae and Xanthomonas campestris.
 The aforementioned are just a small subset of the many pathogens that may cause leaf spot diseases.
+Downy mildews (Downy Mildew Diseases of Ornamnetal Plants) and Rust diseases (Rust Diseases of Ornamental Plants) are covered in other facts sheets.
 Regardless of the pathogen involved, all leaf spot diseases can be controlled by decreasing or eliminating overhead irrigation, minimizing leaf wetness periods, rouging heavily infested plants, starting with pathogen-free material, resistant cultivars, and preventive fungicide applications.

-Cercospora leaf spots have been reported occasionally on Dahlia hybrids, poinsettia, Lisianthus, Gardenia augusta , Gerbera jamesonii (African daisy), hibiscus, pansy, Kalanchoe, Verbena, and Florist's geranium.
-Leaf lesions first appear as light green sunken spots which turn gray, then darken with the production of spores, and appear to be raised in the center.
+Cercospora leaf spots have been reported occasionally on Dahlia hybrids, Poinsettia, Lisianthus, Gardenia augusta , Gerbera jamesonii (African daisy), Hibiscus, pansy, Kalanchoe, Verbena, and Florist's geranium.
+Leaf lesions first appear as light green sunken spots which turn gray, then darken with the production of spores, may have a purple borber, and appear to be raised in the center.
 Lesions may coalesce into V-shaped necrotic areas which may be confused with bacterial blight.
 Heavily infected leaves may fall off.
 Check plugs carefully for signs of infection.

 Colletotrichum species (anthracnose )